icwhite/mindcraft/minecollab.md

 To create a new task, you simply need to set the initial inventory and the target item.
 For construction tasks, you can set a new blueprint.
 See examples of those in tasks/construction_tasks/

 To create a task that relies on neither an inventory check or a blueprint check, you will need to design you own evaluation function.
 The examples for our existing evaluation functions can be found in src/agent/tasks/cooking_tasks.js CookingTaskValidator.
-For any further questions please contact me at i2white@ucsd.edu.

 ## Creating New Worlds